Last Updated on

 The larvae feed on the roots of grass, and suck the juice from the stems.
 The larvae are very small, which makes them relatively unnoticeable.
 The point is, no matter how old the chinch bug is, it can still do serious damage.

 Chinch bugs spend the winter in the adult stage in partially protected areas (under shrubs or around foundations of houses).
 As the weather warms in the spring, adults move into open areas, where females begin laying eggs.

 Chinch bugs usually do the most damage on the hotter, dryer days of late-Spring and early-Summer.

 Checking your lawn for Chinch Bugs

 - Rake the brown grassy areas and maybe use a magnifying glass to check for larvae.
-You might even notice the odd adult in the dirt.
+You might even notice an adult in the dirt.

 - Conduct a “float test” which may be easier than trying to find bugs in the turf.
 Cut the top and bottom off of a tin can and press it down into the soil about 3 inches.
 Fill the cylinder with water to almost 3/4 full.
 As the water disappears, continue to add more for about 10 minutes.
 If there are chinch bugs in the soil, they should float to the top.
 If you find 15 larvae per square foot, you have a problem.

 - Watch for other animals digging in your lawn such as birds, raccoons, and skunks.
 They are looking for chinch bugs too.
 If no chinch bugs are found, but your grass is still brown or dead, it might be because you have over fertilized it, or dogs urinated on it.

 - Beware of the leatherjacket which is the larva of the European crane fly.
 This flying insect looks like a very big mosquito that doesn’t bite.
 It loves to eat your lawn as well.

 Chinch Bug Problem – Solutions / Treatments